 Conclusion 6 Have a look at our big Instrumental case table.
 Do you see a line of unpronounceable letters?
 Let’s talk about them.

 There’s a rule in the Russian language that we can’t put unstressed -o- after ж, ш, щ, ч, and ц.
 The most logical question here is – why?
-Well, because it’s phonetically inconvenient!
-Compare two words: тёщей and тёщой.
-That the last one definitely doesn’t roll off the tongue.
+Well, because it’s of the spelling rule that I promise to observe in a separate article soon.

 So, every time you want to use the ending –ом or -ой, according to the first conclusion, but letters ж, ш, щ, ч, and ц stop you, just change -o- for -e- and you get ем or ей.